espressoj/fsnd-catalog-project/README.md

 # Catalog Web Site (Python)
-This python application displays a database-drive website catalog using SQLite, Flask, and SQLAlchemy.
+This python application displays a database-driven website catalog using SQLite, Flask, and SQLAlchemy.
 The project is a part of the Udacity.com Full Stack Web Developer Nanodegree program.
 The site integrates CRUD functionality, Google Sign-in for authentication, a database Users table where the Google sign-in process inserts new users, through which the logged in users receive authorization, and API endpoints for all pages listing catalog information from the database.

 ## Requirements
 This is a python program and thus, you will need a python interpreter.
 For more information, head on over to [https://www.python.org/about/](https://www.python.org/about/).
 The **Catalog Web Site** program has been tested in the following Python versions: